Roy Posas

-Roy Francisco Posas Ferrufino (born 14 March 1984 in Danlí, El Paraíso, Honduras) is a Honduran footballer who plays for Liga Nacional de Honduras club Atlético Choloma as a left back.
+Roy Francisco Posas Ferrufino (born 14 March 1984) is a Honduran footballer who plays for Liga Nacional de Honduras club Atlético Choloma as a left back.

 Club career

 He previously played for Hispano F.C. and integrated that club after F.C.
 Municipal Valencia sold its category due to financial problems.
 In 2007, he joined F.C.
 Motagua.

 Motagua

 Alcohol abuse

 Luis Rodas alongside Roy Posas had a bar fight which left the Motagua's board of directors no other choice but to cut them from the team.
 After this happened he was left a free agent until Olimpia signed him for 2009.
 In June 2009 he left the club for Guatemalan side Heredia.
 In April 2010 Posas was fined by Heredia for work abandonment.

 He returned to Honduras to play for Necaxa alongside internationals John Alston Bodden and Nery Medina and joined Atlético Choloma in summer 2011.

 International career

 Posas made his debut for Honduras in a March 2004 friendly match against Panama and has earned a total of 4 caps, scoring no goals.

 His final international was a June 2004 friendly match against the United States.